Javascript Menu by Deluxe-Menu.com

 only the first and third options

-Fascilitate peer-to-peer support/recovery groups for depressed women in low-income communities, frequently called Sister Circles.
+Peer-to-peer SUPPORT RECOVERY groups for depressed women in low-income communities, frequently called Sister Circles.

 It is important to implement strategies which will ensure culturally and linguistically sensitive instructions to parents.